peer-ai/rt-lamp-detr/README.md

 ## Our pretrained RT-LAMP-DETR model

-Due to the size of the file, our pretrained RT-LAMP-DETR model is only available upon request.
+You can download our pretrained RT-LAMP-DETR model from [here](https://storage.odin.nai.peer-ai.com/rt-lamp-detr/detr-r50-e632da11.pth).
+If the link does not work, please file an issue and we will update it.

 ## Using docker (https://www.docker.com/)